Implantable Device Replacement Procedure

 Your healthcare provider will tell you how the procedure went.
 Be sure to follow all

-of your healthcare provider’s instructions.
+of your provider’s instructions.
 You will need to care for your wound.
+You may also

-You may also need to take antibiotics for a few days after the procedure.
-You should
+need to take antibiotics for a few days after the procedure.
+You should keep the wound

-keep the wound dry until your provider says it's OK to shower or get it wet.
-This
+dry until your provider says it's OK to shower or get it wet.
+This will help minimize

-Tell your healthcare provider right away if you have heavy bleeding from your incision
+Tell your provider right away if you have heavy bleeding from your incision or drainage

-drainage from the incision, a fever, or other severe symptoms.
-You will likely have
+from the incision, a fever, or other severe symptoms.
+You will likely have a checkup

-a checkup a week or so after your surgery.
-Your healthcare provider will monitor your
+a week or so after your surgery.
+Your provider will monitor your ICD or pacemaker

 Before you agree to the test or the procedure make sure you know: